-The specific purpose of Resilient First Responders Inc is to expand access to naturopathic medical care for first responders (police officers, paramedics, emergency room personnel, firefighters, and military personnel) who have been harmed in the line of duty, and their families.
+Resilient First Responders Inc is a 501 (c)(3) designated non-profit organization whose purpose is to expand access to naturopathic medical care for first responders (police officers, paramedics, emergency room personnel, firefighters, and military personnel) who have been harmed in the line of duty, and their families.

 - The CDC reports 47,511 deaths due to suicide in the US every year , and first responders are at higher risk than the general population.

 The following is an excerpt from the Pathophysiology section of the PTSD article on Uptodate:

 While much of the pathophysiology of posttraumatic stress disorder (PTSD) is unclear, interesting research findings are accruing.
 Studies using magnetic resonance imaging scans have shown that there is decreased volume of the hippocampus, left amygdala, and anterior cingulate cortex in patients with PTSD compared with matched controls [46,47].
 Other reports have demonstrated increased central norepinephrine levels with down-regulated central adrenergic receptors , chronically decreased glucocorticoid levels with up-regulation of their receptors (possibly accounting for the anecdotal finding that there are more autoimmune diseases in these patients), and hemispheric lateralization in which there is a relative failure of left hemispheric function (possibly accounting for confusion related to time sequence of traumatic events) .]